Non-isothermal non-Newtonian fluids: the stationary case: Introduction

 The goal of this paper is twofold: theoretical and numerical.
 Regarding the former, we establish first the existence of a solution of \eqref{Sy01}-\eqref{Sy03} under rather general assumptions on the stress-strain relationship in the shear thinning case.
 Then we obtain some regularity results.
-In particular, we extend the regularity results of \cite{Malek} for the 2D Stokes problem, and the ones of \cite{Beirao2} for the 3D Navier-Stokes problem, to the non-isothermal case.
+In particular, we extend the regularity results of Ref. \refcite{BerselliRou} for the 2D Stokes problem, and the ones of Ref. \refcite{Beirao2} for the 3D Navier-Stokes problem, to the non-isothermal case.
 Concerning the numerical approximation of \eqref{Sy01}-\eqref{Sy03}, we consider the Stokes approximation and we choose the Carreau law as constitutive stress-strain law.
 This choice is motivated by relevant applications in the context of mixing and extrusion processes of polymeric materials.
-In this kind of problems, the inertia terms in the Navier-Stokes equations can often be neglected, due to the high effective viscosity leading to Reynolds numbers lower than unity (see, e.~g., \cite{Chiruvella:1996,Fard:2013, Guzman:2003}).
-On account of the existence and regularity results obtained for the continuous problem, we perform an \textit{a priori} error analysis of a FEM approximation scheme of the problem and then we verify the convergence results by means of some numerical experiments.
+In this kind of problems, the inertia terms in the Navier-Stokes equations can often be neglected, due to the high effective viscosity leading to Reynolds numbers lower than unity.\cite{Chiruvella:1996,Fard:2013,Guzman:2003} On account of the existence and regularity results obtained for the continuous problem, we perform an \textit{a priori} error analysis of a FEM approximation scheme of the problem and then we verify the convergence results by means of some numerical experiments.

 The outline of the paper is the following.
 In Section \ref{sec:notation} we introduce the main assumptions and the functional framework.
 Section \ref{sec::mainTheoretical} contains the notion of weak solution together with the main analytical results of the paper.
 Then, in Section \ref{sec:approx}, we study an approximating problem whose results are exploited in the proof of some analytical results and in the numerical analysis part.
 Section \ref{sec::proofsTheoretical} is devoted to the proofs of the theoretical results.
-The numerical aspects can be found in Section \ref{numerical}, namely, the analysis of the discrete problem along with \textit{a priori} estimates for the error as well as some numerical experiments.
+The numerical aspects can be found in Section \ref{numerical}, namely, the analysis of the discrete problem along with \textit{a priori} estimates for the error as well as some numerical experiments. {Finally, an appendix contains some technical tools which are used in the proof of the main theorems.}